 Doncaster Council pays over £2 million in salary and pension to just 18 members of staff

-Doncaster Council is paying £2 million to just 18 members of staff, new figures show.
+Doncaster Council are paying £2 million to just eighteen members of staff, new figures show.

 Data from Doncaster Council and the Taxpayers’ Alliance, shows outgoing chief executive Jo Miller earns £164,000 in basic salary with a pension contribution of £21,101 a year.

 Damian Allen, director of learning and opportunities, who is responsible for both adults and children’s services, earns £124,000 in salary with a £18,840 pension contribution.